peterhudec/image-metadata-cruncher/README.txt

 Moreover, the plugin's simple templating system allows you to prefill the form with complex strings like *Image was taken with Canon 7D, exposure was 1/125s and aperture was f/2.8*.

-You can even specify custom **post meta** that will be saved with the image to the database.
+You can even extract metadata to unlimited custom **post meta** that will be saved with the image to the database.

 == Installation ==